kraeuterk/DRP-ABM/README.md

      - Example of modeling cancer cell dynamics

 # Summary of Our Progress
 Agent-based modeling (ABM) is a computational approach to studying emergent output of complex systems.
-We reviewed Chapters 1 - X of Railsback and Grimm (2019) for an introduction to ABM and the ABM software NetLogo.
+We reviewed Chapters 1 - 4 of Railsback and Grimm (2019) for an introduction to ABM and the ABM software NetLogo.
 Textbook example models provided practice with NetLogo coding and general modeling strategies.
 We then developed a user-friendly Rock-Paper-Scissors simulator using NetLogo.
-Transitioning into the realm of Mathematical Biology (an area that benefits from the use of ABM due to the complex nature of biological systems), we developed a first version of a generalized tumor microenvironment ABM.
+From this foundation, we transitioned into the realm of Mathematical Biology (an area that benefits from the use of ABM due to the complex nature of biological systems) and developed a first version of a generalized tumor microenvironment ABM.

 # ABM Files
 File related to the Rock-Paper-Scissors simulator: XXX
 File related to the tumor microenvironment ABM: XXX

 See Rock-Paper-Scissors-README.md and Tumor-Microenvironment-README.md for more information on each ABM, respectively.

 # Authors